 After a brief stint as a preppie imposter at the Taft School in Connecticut his sophomore year of high school, Samuel went on to graduate from the Fountain Valley School in Colorado Springs.
 At FVS, he had the dubious distinction of simultaneously being honored as the Top Male Athlete in the school (soccer, ice hockey, lacrosse) and being the first male student not to be kicked out after being caught under suspicious circumstances at inappropriate hours in a girl’s dorm room.
 But, by a miracle and the skin of his teeth, he somehow managed to graduate and go on to Denison University in the tiny hamlet of Granville, Ohio.
 Here he co-founded the fledgling “Denison Journal of Geosciences,” earned his B.S. in Geology, and graduated with co-honors as the top geoscientist in his class while traipsing around from one Dead concert to another within a five-hour drive from the college.
 His bacchanalian Denison career was followed by his obtaining an M.S. in Geology from Southern Methodist University in the Big D, where he lived in sin with his future wife and chief-editor-to-be, Christine “Sweet Bobby” Bilello, a fellow geologist whom he met at Denison.
 The two first kissed in 1981 beneath a titanic oak tree outside King Hall on a splendid fall evening after studying late.

 He and Christine wed in 1988 at one of the wildest weddings ever witnessed west of the Mississippi and north of the Pecos, and the husband-and-wife team went on to work together for seven years at McLaren/Hart Environmental Engineering in Southern California, saving the planet from toxic chemicals.
 In 1994, they moved to Louisville, Colorado, to raise their family, which would eventually consist of sons Sammy and Clapton (named after E.C.) and the adorable Cassidy (named after FVS alum and Grateful Dead rocker Bob Weir’s epic tune).
 Thankfully, the kids carry mostly their mother’s genes.
 Between 1994 and the present, Samuel worked for several environmental consulting firms in Boulder, Colorado, the latest of which is Cameron-Cole, LLC.
-Around the time of 9/11, he launched a separate career as a youth roller hockey, ice hockey, and lacrosse coach, high school lacrosse coach, and weekend dabbler in thrillers.
+Around the time of 9/11, he launched a separate career as a youth roller hockey, ice hockey, and lacrosse coach, high school lacrosse coach, and weekend dabbler in novels.

 Samuel continues to this day to live in Louisville, Colorado, with his wife and three children, and he plays competitive lacrosse (remember “The Spider” stuff from earlier), hikes, and skis on weekends when he isn’t writing.
 Surprisingly, given his checkered past, he is a Registered Professional Geologist in eleven states and a recognized expert in groundwater contaminant hydrogeology, having served as a hydrogeologic expert witness in several multimillion class action litigation cases.
 He also has a deep and abiding interest in military history and intelligence, specifically related to the Golden Age of Piracy, the Plains Indian Wars, World War II, and the current War on Terror.